MEMBERSHIP

 Hurricanes can shatter lives as well as damage property.
 Being prepared can help you, your family or your business minimize the impact of the storm.
 The best time to start is before the threat is imminent.
 Here's what you need to know.

-While you'll no doubt get instructions from the local government, it's wise to create your evacuation plan well before a disaster strikes.
-This way, you can know ahead of time about the nearest shelters, take your pets into account in your plan, make sure to take important papers and make a trial run.
+If you live on the coast or in a mobile home, you may have to evacuate in the event of a major storm forecast for your area.
+While you will undoubtedly get instructions from the local government, it's wise to create your evacuation plan well before a disaster strikes.
+This way, you can know ahead of time how to reach the nearest shelters quickly, take your pets into account in your plan, secure important papers, and make a trial run.

-Hurricanes take a toll on businesses, too so be prepared.
+Hurricanes take a toll on businesses, too, so be prepared.

-Institute for Business & Home Safety
+Insurance Institute for Business & Home Safety

 Next steps link: Now that you're prepared, know what to do when the threat of a hurricane is imminent.